 The humble homemade bread is a crowd pleaser.
-The aroma of a freshly baked bread wins over any other dish or a complicated desert easily.
+The aroma of freshly baked bread wins over any other dish or a complicated desert easily.
 Nothing could be simpler than mixing three or four inexpensive ingredients and producing such a variety of different shapes and textures.

 Over the years we have lost our connection with the food we eat.
 Children don’t know how bread is made.
 Or what is it made from.
 I’m witnessing it often enough when holding incursions at schools and kindergartens.
-We are loosing the knowledge of previous generations.
+We are losing the knowledge of previous generations.
 Grownups have stopped making bread at home.
-We are afraid of yeast and time it takes to make bread.
+We are afraid of yeast and the time it takes to make bread.
 Mostly time – our precious commodity.
 The norm became soft, sliced stuff with lifeless crust, packaged in plastic bags, full of chemicals.
 But we shouldn’t settle for that.

-One of MakeBread’s main missions is to prove that making bread is simple, satisfying and enjoyable affair.
+One of MakeBread’s main missions is to prove that making bread is a simple, satisfying and enjoyable affair.
 I love to debunk bread making myths.
 I love teaching children that real, homemade bread is the best.
 At MakeBread Incursions I show them how simple it is to make the bread.
 Kids love kneading and shaping the dough.
 But mostly, they love eating freshly baked breads they have made.
 Their appreciative mmmms and yuuums with their mouths full of real bread make my day!

 Top 7 Bread Making Myths